What is OOP? - Object-Oriented Programming Explained

 Answer:

-OOP is Object-oriented programming.
-It means organizing code in a structured way by objects.
+OOP stands for object-oriented programming.
+It means organizing code in a structured way around objects.

-Take a simple example like when there is a user object: user will have functions and properties like: login(), name, payBy().
+Take a simple example: if you have a user object, it can hold functions and properties like login(), name, and payBy().

-If we don’t organize this by object, code will be mixed together (coupling), which makes code harder to maintain, modify, and also harder to read.
+If we don’t organize code by object, everything gets mixed together.
+That coupling makes the code harder to maintain, modify, and read.

 class user {